Flag: Swimming flags

 A surf flag exists, divided into four quadrants.
 The top left and bottom right quadrants are black, and the remaining area is white.

 Signal flag "India" (a black circle on a yellow square) is frequently used to denote a "blackball" zone where surfboards cannot be used but other water activities are permitted.

+The United States uses beach warning flags created by the International Life Saving Federation and endorsed and conditionally approved by the United States Lifesaving Association.

 Railway flags

 Railways use a number of coloured flags.
 When used as wayside signals they usually use the following meanings (exact meanings are set by the individual railroad company):